Metric embeddings of cubes into dense subsets of cubes: Abstract

+Regarding the path space, we prove the density analog of a coloring theorem of Rödl--Sales \cite{rodl2022blurred}.
+We give bounds for $(1+\varepsilon)$-bi-Lipschitz embeddings of the path $[k] = \{1,...,k\}$ into dense subsets of the path $[N] = \{1,...,N\}$, improving a bound of Dumitrescu \cite{dumitrescu2010approximate}.
+We prove similar bounds for the binary tree space, using the tree replicas theorem of Pach--Solymosi--Tardos \cite{pach2011remarks}.

 As a geometric application we obtain a non-positive Alexandrov curvature counterpart to the work of Bartal--Linial--Mendel--Naor~\cite{BartalLinialMendelNaor2005} on the nonlinear Dvoretzky problem~\cite{BFM86}.
-By~\cite{BartalLinialMendelNaor2005}, any $\Dcal \subset \{0,1\}^N$ that embeds with bi-Lipschitz distortion $<\alpha$ into a metric space of nonnegative Alexandrov curvature must be small, namely, necessarily $|\Dcal| \lesssim 2^{N(1-\Omega(\alpha^{-2}))}$.
-Work of Gromov \cite{gromov2001cat,gromov2003random} and Kondo \cite{kondo2012cat} proves that the method of~\cite{BartalLinialMendelNaor2005} does not apply to targets of nonpositive Alexandrov curvature ($\mathrm{CAT}(0)$ spaces).
-We prove that for every $N\gtrsim \alpha^{6}\ge 1$, any $\Dcal \subset \{0,1\}^N$ that embeds with distortion $<\alpha$ into some metric space of nonpositive Alexandrov curvature must satisfy $|\Dcal| \lesssim 2^{N(1-\Omega(\alpha^{-4}))}$, via an approach which is entirely different from that of \cite{BartalLinialMendelNaor2005}.
-Similar results hold for targets of nontrivial Enflo type.
+By~\cite{BartalLinialMendelNaor2005}, any $\Dcal \subset Q_N$ that embeds with bi-Lipschitz distortion $<\alpha$ into a metric space of non-negative Alexandrov curvature must be small, namely, necessarily $|\Dcal| \lesssim 2^{N(1-\Omega(\alpha^{-2}))}$.
+We prove that for every $N\gtrsim \alpha^{6}\ge 1$, any $\Dcal \subset Q_N$ that embeds with distortion $<\alpha$ into some metric space of non-positive Alexandrov curvature must satisfy $|\Dcal| \lesssim 2^{N(1-\Omega(\alpha^{-4}))}$ via an approach which is entirely different from that of \cite{BartalLinialMendelNaor2005}.
+We also show that nontrivial metric type and non-universality are preserved by taking finite unions of subspaces.

-Finally, we prove the density analogue of a coloring theorem of Rödl--Sales \cite{rodl2022blurred}: we give bounds for $(1+\varepsilon)$-bi-Lipschitz embeddings of the path $[k] = \{1,...,k\}$ into dense subsets of the path $[N] = \{1,...,N\}$ (improving a bound of Dumitrescu \cite{dumitrescu2010approximate}).
-We prove similar bounds for binary tree metrics.